Wisconsin Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 • License Suspension: Your policy may be terminated if your driver's license is suspended or revoked.

-• High Risk: Being a high-risk driver with several traffic violations may cause an insurer to cancel your policy.
+• High Risk: Being a high-risk driver with several traffic violations may cause your insurer to cancel your policy.

-You need to pay your premiums to maintain coverage and to meet legal requirements for car insurance.
+You need to pay your premiums to maintain coverage and meet the legal requirements for car insurance.

 FAQ: Wisconsin Minimum Coverage Car Insurance